ashutosh-k/learning_tables/README.md

 ## Scaling
 >Can easily be extended to 20, 30 ...any number multiplication tables by just altering constants.py
 >Difficulty level can easily be modified by just altering constants.py
+>Any two operand mathematical operation can easily be added by adding a class inheriting Question class (same as MultiplierQuestion, refer models.py)

 ## Enhancements
 >Logging can easily be extended to broker-consumer streaming model